 With the number of storms resulting in power outages we face in South Florida, it comes as no surprise that many find it necessary to own a home generator.
 Though generators can be a valuable asset to our homes, it’s critical to know how to safely operate and maintain them to avoid accidents or damage.
-Many are not aware of the operation time, which is why the experts at Art Plumbing, AC & Electric are here to detail how long generators can be run without having to turn them off.
+Many are not aware of the operation time, which is why the experts at Art Plumbing, Air Conditioning & Electric are here to detail how long generators can be run without having to turn them off.

 As we often face many tropical storms and hurricanes in South Florida every season, generators can be a fantastic investment for our family and home’s comfort, convenience, and safety.
 Though modern generators are relatively easy to operate, many do not know precisely how they function.